supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Cache-Memory/Direct Mapped Cache.md

 > Address of $10^{\text{th}}$ byte = $(4 * 4) + 2 = 10$

 **Tag** is the ratio of size between main memory and cache memory.
+Tag tells which of the main memory blocks maps to each of the cache line.
 $$
 \text{Tag} = \frac{\text{Size of main memory}}{\text{Size of cache memory}}
 $$